 Unhinged.
 I have been 14 years certifiably crazy.
 I say this with great affection.
 Bipolar brains are the gift that keep giving in my family and I got the gift.
 My brain is not disordered; it is different.
 To be balanced and bipolar is actually a great gift.
 As my life has expanded and shrunk and expanded yet again, I have experienced this world with an intensity I don’t believe otherwise possible.
 Balance is an art I practice every day.
 Some days better than others.

 In this little blog, I share true life stories of this manic Christian.
-In two years, I have posted close to 100.
-And I am very proud to say, that a couple of my stories have made it onto the Story District stage.
+In three years, I have posted more than 100.
+And I am very proud to say, that a few of my stories have made it onto the Story District stage.
 (Hypomania is a many splendored thing!)

 I hope that my tales might remind you of some of your own.
 Maybe you will recognize yourself or someone you love or — maybe just someone who drives you crazy.

 There are lots of us, you know.